Date: 2017-12-25 (and 2022-12-06)

 During the process of system-installation, usually a good selection of several hundreds or thousands of rpm-packages gets installed.

-Libraries also come in packages.
-As programs often depend on libraries, the package of a program can have dependencies to certain library-packages.
-The informations about these dependencies are also stored in the rpm-package, so YaST2 knows about them too.
 So if you ask YaST2 for example to install the audio-application "audacity", it will also install the required libraries of the alsa-sound-system, if they are not already on the system.

 As far as I know, with the rpm-system clean installations and deinstallations without any remains are possible.
 So Linux-systems don't slow-down, even after years of usage.